Also available as an ebook from

 About this book

-Brendan is 20.
-He’s been pumping gas for three years, working the evening shift at the CountryGas station in Winnipeg.
+Brendan is twenty years old.
+He’s been pumping gas for three of those years, working the evening shift at the CountryGas station just outside of Winnipeg.
 He’s gotten good at it.
 Which is sad.
-And Brendan knows that unless something happens fast, he’ll be stuck in this rut forever, inhaling gas fumes and quietly seething at the idiot customers endlessly parading past him.
+And Brendan knows that unless something happens fast, he’ll be caught in this rut forever, inhaling gas fumes and quietly seething at the idiot customers endlessly parading past him.
 Will the writing course he’s signed up for at the local university—and the older woman he meets there—be enough to get Brendan’s life back on track?

-In The Guy Who Pumps Your Gas Hates You, Sean Trinder combines the profane humour of Kevin Smith with the big-hearted charm of Nick Hornby, while creating a uniquely winning character whose hard-won journey away from the gas station and into adulthood is impossible not to root for.
+In The Guy Who Pumps Your Gas Hates You, debut author Sean Trinder has crafted a big-hearted story of a young man (finally) coming of age.
+With small-town Prairie humour and a classic sense of Canadian charm, Brendan’s hard-won journey away from the gas station and into adulthood is impossible not to root for.

 “Sean Trinder writes so well I want to punch him in the face.
 The Guy Who Pumps Your Gas Hates You is full of beer, cigarettes, joints, music, driving, dead-end jobs, relationships, friendships, emotions, dreams, and broken hearts.
 I don’t know that I’ve ever read the suburban working Canadian life I grew up in written about so well.”